0xE111/django-clean-urls/README.md

 Now we need to go deeper ©

 #### Depth 2: Categories
 Now let's make our app more complex.
-Let's allow each photographer to have his own categories and photos inside them.
+Let's allow each photographer to have his own categories tree structure.
+We'll use django-mptt for this purpose.
 ```python
     # gallery/models.py
     from mptt.models import MPTTModel, TreeForeignKey